You are here

-Plan A students select a research advisor during their first two semesters of residence.
+Plan A students select a research advisor during their first semesters of residence.
 The selection of an advisor is an important decision that can have a significant impact on a student's career direction and professional development.
 Because of the low ratio of graduate students to faculty, students generally have no difficulty identifying an advisor who can provide appropriate guidance in planning their coursework and thesis research.

 Research and Final Thesis

 Our graduate program provides the students with the opportunity of conducting, communicating, and publishing original research in chemistry and related fields under the supervision of graduate faculty.

 MS students are expected to communicate the results of their research in the form of a final written thesis, a departmental seminar, public thesis defense, and publication in the scientific literature as well as conferences.